Biography Louise Stomps 1900 - 1988

 1945

-Louise Stomps supposedly has been denounced and was imprisoned for six weeks in the Soviet zone under false suspicion of contact with the Nazi regime.
+Louise Stomps is supposedly denounced and imprisoned for six weeks in the Soviet zone on false suspicion of contact with the Nazi regime.

-In August, the Rosen Gallery opens in Berlin.
-The formerly ostracized artists were at last able to exhibit again.
-Louise Stomps takes part in the 3rd exhibition in October/November "Sculpture and Sculpture Drawings", together with Paul Dierkes, Karl Hartung, Gottfried Kappen, Gustav Seitz, Renée Sintenis, Christian Theunert, Hans Uhlmann.
+In August, the 'Galerie Rosen' opens in Berlin.
+The formerly ostracised artists were finally able to exhibit again.
+Louise Stomps takes part in the 3rd exhibition in October/November "Sculpture and Sculptural Drawings", together with Paul Dierkes, Karl Hartung, Gottfried Kappen, Gustav Seitz, Renée Sintenis, Christian Theunert, Hans Uhlmann.

-She now has her studio at Schillerstraße 21 in Berlin-Charlottenburg and her apartment from 1946 at Giesebrechtstraße 9.
+Her studio is now at Schillerstraße 21 in Berlin-Charlottenburg, and her apartment since 1946 has been at Giesebrechtstraße 9.

 Skulpture: Crouching woman